 1 Our foreign manager has won more trophies than all their foreign managers put together.

 3 13 League titles, 2 League titles.
-4 Years since Arsenal were in the second division: 93; years since Spurs were in the second division: 28 (In 2018 it’s 40 years for Spurs and 104 since Arsenal played in Division 2.)
+4 Years since Arsenal were in the second division: 93; years since Spurs were in the second division: 28 (as at 2020 it’s 42 years for Spurs and 106 since Arsenal played in Division 2.)
 5 Spurs rated the home leg of their Carling Cup semi-final (2007 v Arsenal) as a Category A match due to the quality of the opposition.
 The return leg was rated by Arsenal as a less attractive Category B game.

 6 Arsenal under-12s: 3, Spurs: 1 (5-3 on aggregate) (This was following the 2007 Carling Cup Semi-Final)

 11 Arsenal Ladies won the Quadruple last season (2007); Tottenham just played like ladies.
 12 In head-to-head matches, Arsenal have a better record than Spurs in every domestic competition (Premier League / Division 1 (separately and together), FA Cup, League Cup).
 Obviously we never bother playing them when they’re not in the top division.

 13 In the last 40 years Spurs managers have won an average of half a major trophy each.
 Arsenal managers have won 2.7 each in the same period.
 14 One Arsenal share (£8,550) is currently worth about 6,500 Spurs shares (£1.30 each).
 The Fabregas to Dawson ratio is about the same.
 (By August 2013 the Arsenal share price was about £16,000 per share, while Tottenham’s had fallen to 40.5p.
 In 2018 one Arsenal share costs £30,000.)